 If retrogression of a cut-off date during the monthly allocation process becomes necessary, the Visa Office (VO) will honor supplemental requests for numbers only if a priority date falls within the new cut-off date announced in this Visa Bulletin.
 Should an annual limit be reached, the preference category will immediately become “unavailable”, and the Visa Office will honor no further requests for visa numbers.

-*NOTE: For SEPTEMBER 2017, F2A numbers EXEMPT FROM PER-COUNTRY LIMIT are available to applicants from all countries with priority dates earlier than 22SEP15.
-F2A numbers SUBJECT to per-country limit are available to applicants chargeable to all countries EXCEPT MEXICO with priority dates beginning 22SEP15 and earlier than 01OCT15.
+*NOTE: For NOVEMBER 2017, F2A numbers EXEMPT FROM PER-COUNTRY LIMIT are available to applicants from all countries with priority dates earlier than 01NOV15.
+F2A numbers SUBJECT to per-country limit are available to applicants chargeable to all countries EXCEPT MEXICO with priority dates beginning 01NOV15 and earlier than 15NOV15.
 (All F2A numbers provided for MEXICO are exempt from the per-country limit.)